JMPerez/spotify-web-api-js/README.md

 - Reorder tracks in a playlist
 - Upload custom playlist cover image

-#### Your Music library
+#### User's Library

-- Add, remove, and get tracks that are in the signed in user's Your Music library
+- Add, remove, and get tracks on a user's library
-- Check if a track is in the signed in user's Your Music library
+- Check if a track is in the signed in user's library
+- Add, remove, and get shows (podcasts) on a user's library

 #### Personalization